Judge gavel with rings on it

 Do I need my former partner to sign off on the divorce papers?

 No, you can file a divorce even when the other party refuses to participate in the proceedings.
-When a divorce case is brought before the court, refusing to participate will only take away the respondent’s chance to argue their case and have any influence in the court’s decisions including custody, visitation, property, etc.
+When a divorce case is brought before the court, refusing to participate will only take away the respondent’s chance to argue their case and have any influence in the court’s decisions regarding custody, visitation, property, etc.

 the team at The Family Law Firm of Donna J Smiedt